-James Lima Planning + Development (JLP+D) was contracted by the Long Island Regional Planning Council (LIRPC) to advance the planning and development of the next chapter

-There are many stakeholders and organizations of workforce development located throughout Long Island.
-Shown in the map above are selected academic institutions, public agencies, and non-profit organizations.
-For more details, including private-sector partners, see Appendix 1. of workforce development initiative that would strengthen the region's employment pipeline, foster the agglomeration of key competitive industries, and promote collaboration across sectors.
+James Lima Planning + Development (JLP+D) was contracted by the Long Island Regional Planning Council (LIRPC) to advance the planning and development of the next chapter of workforce development initiative that would strengthen the region's employment pipeline, foster the agglomeration of key competitive industries, and promote collaboration across sectors.

 In this report, JLP+D's task was to conduct a qualitative and quantitative scan of Long Island's labor market and workforce training ecosystem, and to identify opportunities and strategies to enhance and build upon the work of regional stakeholders.
-This report presents information and insights that can help Long Island stakeholders evaluate existing workforce training resources, pursue datadriven program design (this report includes the list of recommended skills for training by industry and educational level), and build out a new workforce development initiative that addresses its current workforce challenges and enables it to tackle those that may arise in the future.
+This report presents information and insights that can help Long Island stakeholders evaluate existing workforce training resources, pursue data-driven program design (this report includes the list of recommended skills for training by industry and educational level), and build out a new workforce development initiative that addresses its current workforce challenges and enables it to tackle those that may arise in the future.
 The findings and recommendations of this report build the foundation for Long Island's economic development organizations, policymakers, and other stakeholders to continue the planning and development of regional workforce training initiatives.